 To qualify for paid parental leave

 If you take time off work to care for your baby or a child who has come into your care, you may be able to get paid parental leave.
-To qualify you must have permanent primary responsibility for a child under 6 and be:
+To qualify you must meets 1 of the following criteria:

 - an adoptive parent